 - “Houdini analyzes spiritualism.”
 Des Moines Register, 4 Jan 1925.

 - The International Association for the Preservation of Spiritualist and Occult Periodicals

-- Beuscher, John Benedict.
+- Buescher, John Benedict.
 Empress of Swindle: The Life of Ann O’Delia Diss Debar.

 - From King of Ragtime to Prince of Music: A Musical Con Man